jentery/routledgeCompanionMSDH/index.md

 # ROUTLEDGE COMPANION TO MEDIA STUDIES AND DIGITAL HUMANITIES

-Proposed as part of the [Routledge Companions Series](http://www.routledge.com/books/series/ROUTCOMPS/), the *Companion to Media Studies and Digital Humanities* shares ways to argue about mediation through new media.
-Containing fifty+ chapters, it highlights how digital humanities research happens beyond text: about, with, and through new media such as audio, film, television, videogames, databases, algorithms, and electronics.
+Proposed as part of the [Routledge Companions Series](http://www.routledge.com/books/series/ROUTCOMPS/), the *Routledge Companion to Media Studies and Digital Humanities* shares ways to argue about mediation through new media.
+Containing fifty+ chapters, it highlights how media studies and digital humanities research happens beyond text: research about, with, and through new media such as audio, film, television, videogames, databases, algorithms, and electronics.
 Anchored in arts and humanities perspectives, it also underscores the social, cultural, political, aesthetic, and embodied dimensions of new media production.

 ## AUDIENCE